michaelsking1993/weather-lookup-tool/README.md

 Many further things could be done with this project, such as an extended weather forecast.
 However, for the sake of time, I decided not to go further.

-To run the project, clone the repository, run `bundle`, then run `rails db:create`, then `rails db:migrate`, fire up the server (`rails s`), and proceed to `localhost:3000` to play around with the project.
+## SETUP
+1. Clone the repository
+2. Run `bundle install`
+3. Run `rails db:create`
+4. Run `rails db:migrate'
+5. Create a `.env` file in the root directory, and copy/paste what is inside of `.env.sample` into it.
+6. Fire up the server: `rails s`
+7. Proceed to `localhost:3000` and play around with the app!

 A few notes:

-- While in development, I used a .ENV file to store the API key for the weather service - however, I have no way of passing the API key to the tester, so I decided to leave it in the code.
+- While in development, I used a .ENV file to store the API key for the weather service - since I have no way of giving the project reviewer the API key, I chose to paste this key directly into a .env.sample file.
+This should never be done in a production environment, but as stated above, I have no other way of passing the API key to the tester.
 - In production, I would have included more tests, particularly for the view itself, for the endpoint, and extra test cases for the service.
 However, unfortunately my time is not unlimited, so I left those test cases out.